antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/uno-inspector.png" w-250 />

 <!--
 My personal journey with building DevTools starts with UnoCSS.
 As UnoCSS generates CSS utilities on-demand based on the codebase.
-When working on that, one thing I found tricky is to know why one utiltiy was included and why the other is not.
-So I built this inspector to show how each file is scanned and how they are contributed to the utiltities list, etc. This kind of transparency helped us to build the engine more efficient with better accurecy.
+When working on that, one thing I found tricky is to know why one utility was included and why the other is not.
+So I built this inspector to show how each file is scanned and how they are contributed to the utilities list, etc. This kind of transparency helped us to build the engine more efficient with better accuracy.
 -->

 ---